Anglo-Saxon England, the ancestors of the Ethington surname lived in Atherton in the county of Lancashire.

 Other first records of the name include Robert de Atherton who was Sheriff of Lancashire in the year 1206.
 His son William de Atherton held a manor at Atherton of the Barons of Warington.
 Years later, Hugh de Atherton was listed in the Subsidy Rolls of that shire in 1332.
 CITATION[CLOSE]

 Anglo-Saxon surnames like Ethington are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Ethington include: Atherton, Atheron and others.

-This web page shows only a small excerpt of our Ethington research.
-Another 175 words (12 lines of text) are included under the topic Early Ethington History in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Ethington Notables in all our PDF Extended History products and printed products wherever possible.

-Another 20 words (1 lines of text) are included under the topic Early Ethington Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Many English families tired of political and religious strife left Britain for the new colonies in North Ameri ca. Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
+Many English families tired of political and religious strife left Britain for the new colonies in North America.
+Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Ethington or a variant listed above: Humphrey Atherton of Preston Lancashire who settled in 1638 in Cambridge, Massachusetts and joined the army and eventually became a Major General.
 James Atherton settled in New England in 1620.
 Peter Atheron settled in Virginia in 1663..